fbpx

 • High Value Projects* - $300/acre

-Projects are approved by the ALUS Wheatland Partnership Advisory Committee (PAC) which is made up of local county councillors and Wheatland ASB members at large, representatives of the Wheatland agricultural department, Ducks Unlimited Canada, and Alberta Agriculture and Forestry.
+Projects are approved by the ALUS Wheatland Partnership Advisory Committee (PAC) which is made up of local county councillors and Wheatland ASB members at large, Ducks Unlimited Canada, and the Foothills Forage and Grazing Association.

 Wheatland Safe Water Wells Action Program